eqrion/blog/content/post/generating-c-bindings-for-rust-crates-with-cbindgen.md

 } // extern "C"
 ```

-The nice part of this is that you're still able to refer to `Buffer_i32` if necessary or use `IntBuffer`.
+The nice part of generating typedefs is that you're still able to refer to `Buffer_i32` if necessary or use `IntBuffer`.
 They both refer to the same type, as they do in Rust.

 ### 3. Misc.